inductiva/sph-demos/FLUID_BLOCK.md

     <img src="/assets/template_file_example.png" alt="Template Example">
 </div>
 </div>

-With the parameters templated, we can now create the `FluidBlock` scenario.

 These templated files are set in a single directory.
 For this scenario, we have the following template directory: